Pakistan Needs Economic, Energy Green Transition For Climate Neutral; Sustainable Development: Holmboe - UrduPoint

 With the increasing climate change risk, there had been serious technological advancement taking place in the world from renewable energy solution to electric cars with zero emissions so we should avail ourselves with this opportunity, the Danish envoy said.

-He concluded that Pakistan had the solutions available and the way forward was to have collaboration with countries like the one existing with Denmark for research and developmentn.
+He concluded that Pakistan had the solutions available and the way forward was to have collaboration with countries like the one existing with Denmark for research and development.

 IPD, President, Farhat Asif said the lecture was part of the series of talks held on core diplomatic, economic and environmental challenges faced by the country and it was much needed to have Denmark's view on environmental developments.